CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Memory-based Neural Recommendation (MNR)

+\qsl{Figure~\ref{CDNC_rnn} is a classical RNN-based recommendation architecture (e.g. GRU4Rec).
+From bottom to top, the model includes an embedding layer, controller layer, feedforward and the softmax layer of predicted items.}

-Figure~\ref{CDNC} (except the part of chunk and attention) is a generic memory-based neural recommendation architecture similar to GRU- 4Rec.
-From bottom to top, the model includes the input items, embedding layer, controller layer, memory network layer, feedforward layer and output items.
-The first three layers perform in the same manner as a classic RNN network.
+\qsl{Figure~\ref{CDNC_m} is a generic memory-based neural recommendation architecture.
+Similar to GRU4Rec, it also includes embedding, controller, feedforward and the softmax layer.
+The embedding and controller layers perform exactly the same manner as a classic RNN.
 The essential difference between MNR and GRU4Rec lies in the memory network layer.
-Note that MNR can be seen as an extension of RNNs with external memory network $\boldsymbol{M} \in \mathbb{R}^{m*n}$, where $n$ is the number of memory slots and $m$ is memory slot embedding size.
-Next, we will elaborate on the details of the MNR.
+In fact, MNR can also be seen as an extension of RNNs with external memory network $\boldsymbol{M} \in \mathbb{R}^{m*n}$, where $m$ is the number of memory slots and $n$ is the embedding size of memory slot. }

-As shown in Figure~\ref{CDNC}, each controller will concatenate the embeddings of the current input item $\boldsymbol{v}_i$ and the memory $\boldsymbol{r}_{i-1}\in \mathbb{R}^m$ (read from $\boldsymbol{M}$) at the previous moment as an external input.
+As shown in Figure~\ref{CDNC_m}, each controller will concatenate the embeddings of the current input item $\boldsymbol{v}_i$ and the memory $\boldsymbol{r}_{i-1}\in \mathbb{R}^n$ (read from $\boldsymbol{M}$) at the previous moment as an external input.
 The memory storage will be updated according to the output of the controller $\boldsymbol{o} \in \mathbb{R}^h$.
-Finally, both the controller output and updated memory $\boldsymbol{r}_{i}$ will be fed into the feedforward layer, which helps generate the item ID with the maximum probability of being the next item, formulated as follows:
+Finally, both the controller output and updated memory $\boldsymbol{r}_{i}$ will be fed into the feedforward layer, which generates the probabilities of the next interacted item, formulated as follows:

-where $\Gamma _{f}(\cdot, \cdot)$ is a feed-forward operation that performs a non-linear transformation of the inputs and returns a feature vector $\boldsymbol{f}_i$ as the output. $maxID(f_i)$ is a function to find the item ID with the maximum value in the vector, that is, the maximum occurrence probability at the $i$-th moment predicted by MNR.
+where $\Gamma _{f}(\cdot, \cdot)$ is a feedforward operation that performs a linear transformation of the final hidden layer and returns a feature vector $\boldsymbol{f}_i$ as the output. $maxID(f_i)$ is a function to find the item ID with the maximum value in the vector, that is, the maximum occurrence probability at the $i$-th moment predicted by MNR.